Thanks for taking care of my boy. Here’s everything you need to know while you have him:

 He likes to mark so he will pee on almost everything.
 He will keep going even if he doesn’t need to go so as long as he gets a few in, he’s fine.
 Keep an eye out on any food scraps on the street especially near restaurants.
 He will try to eat them.
 If he does get to anything, yell no and take it out of his mouth immediately.

 He's not super barky but he may bark when he hears someone walking past the apartment.
 When around strange dogs, keep an eye on his tail.
-If it stops wagging, that's usually a good sign of him not fucking with them.
+If it stops wagging, that's usually a good sign of him not liking them.
 Yell no and pull him away.

 If it’s cold, put his green onesie on.
 And if it’s raining, use his yellow rain jacket.
 Both are in his drawer in the kitchen.
 If it rains, he might be a little reluctant to walk but try to force a short one out of him.
 If it’s snowing or icy, put his rubber booties on.
 This is to protect his paws from the salt outside.